-Although, this isn’t the case any more, as modern tools are in the cloud.
-If someone is not aware of the contrasts between a cloud solution and a library is when they ask if a cloud solution is an open source.
+Although, this isn’t the case anymore, as modern tools are in the cloud.
+If someone is not aware of the contrasts between a cloud solution and a library is when they ask if a cloud solution is open-source.
 Using a cloud solution means that they don’t have to build their own internal tools by stitching together different libraries which in turn makes sure that the company is going to save money.

-For example team A and team B decide that a video conferencing tool is needed as they have to host webinars usually.
-After exploring and doing the ground work team A goes ahead and pays $10 monthly and use zoom.
+For example team, A and team B decide that a video conferencing tool is needed as they have to host webinars usually.
+After exploring and doing the groundwork team A goes ahead and pays $10 monthly and uses zoom.
 On the other hand team B look for open source options as they want to save money.